RhysAlfShaw/stilts-nli/README.md

 [STILTS](https://www.star.bris.ac.uk/~mbt/stilts/ "https://www.star.bris.ac.uk/~mbt/stilts/") (accesable via the command stilts in the terminal.)
 This only limits the execution of the generated command.
 ## Installation

-STILTS-NLI can be installed via pip with atleast python 3.12
+STILTS-NLI can be installed via pip with atleast python 3.12.
+It is recomended this is done in a virtual environment or conda environment.

 ```bash
 pip install stilts-nli